-The HT815D0 is a single chip LOG-PCM voice synthesizer LSI with 11.2-second voice capacity at 6kHz sampling rate.
+The HT817D0 is a single chip LOG-PCM voice synthesizer LSI with 16.8-second voice capacity at 6kHz sampling rate.
 The chip when triggered drives a speaker through an external transistor with a current switch D/A converter output.
 Negligible current will be consumed in the standby state.

-The HT815D0 provides 12 key inputs and 2 programmable FLAG outputs.
-With a $2.4V \sim 5.0V$ power supply, a complete synthesized voice playback system can be easily built with very few external components.
+The HT817D0 provides 12 key inputs and 2 programmable FLAG outputs.
+With a $3.6V \sim 5.0V$ power supply, a complete synthesized voice playback system can be easily built with very few external components.

+- FLAG2 options

+- 3Hz flash

+- 6Hz flash

+- Busy output

+- 12 keys

 - Controllable volume

-- 12 keys

 - Key options

 - Stop key: KEY12

 - Random (only for KEY1)

 - Sequential (only for KEY1)

 - Repeat (for all KEYs)

-- Key debounce time (for all KEYs): 700μs, 22ms, 45ms, 180ms (based on a sampling rate of 6kHz)
+- Key debounce time (for all KEYs): 700μs, 22ms, 45ms, 180ms (based on a 6kHz sampling rate of)

 - One shot (for all KEYs)

 - Level-trigger

 - Pull-high resistance (for all KEYs)

-- Section options

-- Retriggerable

-- Non-retriggerable

-- Dice form or 16/20/24-pin DIP, 20/24-pin SOP package
+- Dice form or 20/24-pin DIP/SOP package

-- Alert & warning system
+- Alert and warning system

 - Sound effect generators

 The customer's voice sources are recorded section by section into an internal mask ROM.
 The sectional playback arrangement instructions of each key are stored in the table ROM.
 The key features are also programmable.
-With such a flexible structure, the HT815D0 is excellent for versatile voice applications.
+With such a flexible structure, the HT817D0 is excellent for versatile voice applications.